formatjs/formatjs/packages/babel-plugin-react-intl/README.md

 # babel-plugin-react-intl

-We've migrated the README to [here](../../website/docs/tooling/babel-plugin.md).
+We've migrated the docs to https://formatjs.io.